Kar-majue/Kar-majue.github.io/_pages/about.md

 ---
 <!-- <p>Digital Twin | City Science  |  GIS & Urban Planning  |  Civil Engineering </p> -->

-I am currently a Project Researcher at the [Center for Spatial Information Science (CSIS), University of Tokyo](https://www.csis.u-tokyo.ac.jp/), primarily focusing on [Human Centered Urban Informatics](https://sekilab.iis.u-tokyo.ac.jp/).
+I am currently a Project Assistant Professor at the [Center for Spatial Information Science (CSIS), University of Tokyo](https://www.csis.u-tokyo.ac.jp/), primarily focusing on [Human Centered Urban Informatics](https://sekilab.iis.u-tokyo.ac.jp/).
 I received my Ph.D. degree from the [Department of Civil Engineering, University of Tokyo](http://www.civil.t.u-tokyo.ac.jp/) in 2023.

 My research interests lie in the impact of digital tools on urban development and how these tools can foster citizen participation.
 Currently, my work revolves around the development of a digital twin platform and the application of generative AI methodologies in the field of urban planning.